CeeFeS/teamspeak_quickviewer_release/README.md

 - add content in `html/{position}.html`

-- start the serice with `sudo bash start.sh`
+- start the service with `sudo bash start.sh`

 ## Note